ethamck/musicporter/readme.md

 Separate manifests can be used as playlists, but this is up to you. musicporter doesn't force any restrictions on the utility of the files.

-Almost every script requires `yt-dlp` and utilities from POSIX. `ffmpeg` and `mutagen` should be installed when downloading files locally.
+Almost every script requires `yt-dlp` and utilities from POSIX. `ffmpeg` and `mutagen` should be installed if downloading files locally.
 Other external dependencies are minimized.

-See [my `manifest.tsv` file](https://gist.github.com/ethamck/701a8af65a8a83a46efca428760d436b) as an example of how one could use these scripts.
+See [my `manifest.tsv` file](https://gist.github.com/ethamck/701a8af65a8a83a46efca428760d436b) as an example of the manifest format.

 **All scripts interact with streams rather than files.** This means you must pipe input into them rather than specifying files as arguments.